morinim/ultra/README.md

 [![Twitter](https://img.shields.io/twitter/url/https/github.com/morinim/ultra.svg?style=social)][twitter]

 ## UNDER DEVELOPMENT ##
-There is still an ongoing transferring process from Vita and many features aren't available or don't completely work.
+The transfer process from Vita is still ongoing, and many features are either unavailable or not fully functional.

 This framework will be a major breakthrough but at the moment is far from being production ready ([approximate view of the process](https://github.com/users/morinim/projects/4/)).